 On a different level, the VCE can be a very emotionally trying time.
-Parents' roles are to support their son, not to do the work for him.
-It is not your responsibility - it is the responsibility of your son.
-A fine balance needs to be achieved between supporting your son and having him feel that you are "constantly on his back".
-You ultimately must trust your son to do the work - allowing him to take responsibility for his own actions.
+Parents' roles are to provide support, not to do the work for them.
+It is not your responsibility - it is their responsibility.
+A fine balance needs to be achieved between providing support and having them feel that you are "constantly on their back".
+You ultimately must trust them to do the work - allowing them to take responsibility for their actions.